 - Wind event, no extra dead wood

 We used forest management to mimic the effects of a moderate-scale wind disturbance.
 We created small shelterwood cuts1 of one and three acres in size and removed scattered single trees at two different intensities ("heavy" and "light" thinning) over the rest of the treatment area.
 No effort was made to leave additional large dead wood.
-It should be noted that the intensity of cutting involved in this technique represents a rare event and would only be done once in the lifespan of the trees at the site and only in a subset of the forest area being managed using this technique.
+It should be noted that the intensity of cutting involved in this technique represents a rare event.
+It would only be done once in the lifespan of the trees at the site and only in a subset of the forest area is managed using this technique.

 - Wind event, extra dead wood added